Q: How often do you update the website?

 material and it's better to stay out of trouble and like/accept the games and

 characters for what they are.
-So not to worry, because
+Not to worry, because

 whenever I draw fanart I always respect copyrights.
 Let's say I draw a picture